mozilla/glean/docs/user/user/pings/index.md

 #### Storage quota

 Pending pings are stored on disk.
 Storage is scanned every time Glean is initialized and upon scanning Glean checks its size.
-If it exceeds a size of 10MB or 250 pending ping, pings are deleted to get the storage back to an accepted size.
+If it exceeds a size of 10MB or 250 pending pings, pings are deleted to get the storage back to an accepted size.
 Pings are deleted oldest first, until the storage size is below the quota.

 The number of deleted pings due to exceeding storage quota is recorded on the metric